If you don’t think that the wine glass is important, why not drink from the bottle?

 Secondly, it’s the design: wide bases, straight sides, ultra-thin stems; with perfect balance in the hand and such fine construction, you may worry that you’re going to break them just by drinking from them.
 BUT fear not… they are mouth blown and cooled very slowly making them incomparably tough for something so fine.
-Zalto’s own recipe of the three main ingredients of crystal, silica, soda (sodium carbonate), or potash (potassium carbonate) and lime (calcium oxide) also contribute to the durability.
+Zalto’s own recipe of the three main ingredients for creating crystal, silica, soda (sodium carbonate) or potash (potassium carbonate) and lime (calcium oxide) also contribute to the clarity and durability.
 They are blown differently to other Austrian glasses, with the bowl and stem formed as one piece, then the foot attached.
 A more usual arrangement is for the stem to be glued to the bowl.
 Remember the attachment point is a weak point.
 Accidentally knocked over onto a granite surface, they will almost always ‘bounce’.
 Many restaurants which have moved to Zalto from another major glass manufacturer have reported a reduction in overall breakage costs, even though the glasses themselves are more expensive to buy.
 The return on investment is proven by how much more the drinker enjoys using the glasses and even more importantly the pleasure they get from the contents.
 Used appropriately, they are also totally dishwasher-proof, they key being that the dishwasher must not suffer from limescale deposits.

 Take note of just a few of the many words written about Zalto.